Incredible Wildlife In Jasper National Park And The BEST Places To See Them

 Squirrels, chipmunks, and hares are a common sight.
 Skunks, porcupines, mountain goats, and beavers all call Jasper home.
 Minks, otters, and martens can also sometimes be found.

 📎 Tip: Most people want to see large mammals like elk and bears.
 But you never know what you might spot of the small stuff if you drive slowly and be on the lookout for movement.
+This is how we found the marten.

 Wolves